In this post, I’ll reveal the secret meaning of Grease and tell you what that weird flying car scene at the end of the movie Grease really meant.

-Why did the creators of Grease choose to immortalise a very obscure movie like this one with “GODS” in the movie title?
+Why did Grease’s creators choose to immortalize a very obscure movie like this one with “GODS” in the movie title?
 There are loads of movies from 1958 which could have been placed on that cartoon billboard.
-Why the smokescreen (burnout) in front this particular unknown film?
+Why the smokescreen (burnout) in front of this particular unknown film?

 You’re probably eager to listen to the first song in Grease (opening credits) for yourself now.
 Take a look for yourself.

-Fan theory in regard to the beach scene at the beginning of Grease
+Fan theory regarding the beach scene at the beginning of Grease

 Let’s clear one thing up.
 Sandy definitely didn’t drown at the beach at the beginning of the movie Grease and dream about everything, as one popular theory suggests.